TheRealMarcell/erp-proto-be/README.md

 3. Create an .env file on the root directory to store database configurations
 4. To install the required packages, run ```npm install```
 5. To start the application, run ```go run cmd/api.go``` or ```make run```
+6. Once run, to view the swagger documentation, navigate to ```http://localhost:8080/swagger/index.html```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.